ihsan-sa/Lorentz-Solver-V2/README.md

 ﻿# Lorentz-Solver-V2

 This Lorentz solver is designed to compute the paths of particles in complex custom electromagnetic spaces and then animate them using the Manim library for maximum clarity.

+See the [examples section](#examples) for images and videos.

 # Dependencies and installation